 Finally, one could implement holistic approaches in the framework of fish farms.
-Recent developments including integrated multi-trophic aquaculture, recirculating aquaculture, offshore aquaculture, and species selection and breeding increase yields and reduce the resource constraints and environmental impacts of intensive aquaculture (Klinger and Naylor 2012).
+Recent developments including integrated multi-trophic aquaculture, recirculating aquaculture, offshore aquaculture, species selection, and breeding increase yields and reduce the resource constraints and environmental impacts of intensive aquaculture (Klinger and Naylor 2012).
 However, the intensification of aquaculture often goes hand in hand with increased disease outbreaks both in industry and wild stocks.
 A holistic microbial management approach may provide an efficient solution to these latter problems (De Schryver and Vadstein 2014).

-Nevertheless, when considering their biotechnological potential, it should also be envisaged that marine microbiota may be vulnerable to anthropogenic influences and that their deliberate engineering, introduction from exotic regions, or inadvertent perturbations may have profound, and yet entirely unknown, consequences on marine ecosystems.
-Terrestrial environments provide examples of unwanted plant expansions or ecosystem perturbations linked to microbiota (e.g., Dickie et al. 2017) and examples where holobionts manipulated by human result in pests (e.g., Clay and Holah 1999), calling for a cautious and ecologically-informed evaluation of holobiont-based technologies.
+Nevertheless, when considering their biotechnological potential, it should also be noted that marine microbiota are likely to be vulnerable to anthropogenic influences and that their deliberate engineering, introduction from exotic regions, or inadvertent perturbations may have profound, and yet entirely unknown, consequences for marine ecosystems.
+Terrestrial environments provide numerous examples of unwanted plant expansions or ecosystem perturbations linked to microbiota (e.g., Dickie et al. 2017), and cases where holobionts manipulated by human resulted in pests (e.g., Clay and Holah 1999) call for a cautious and ecologically-informed evaluation of holobiont-based technologies.

 Conclusions

 Marine ecosystems represent highly connected reservoirs of largely unexplored biodiversity.
-They are of critical importance to feed the ever-growing world population, constitute a significant player in global biogeochemical cycles but are also threatened by human activities and global change.
-In order to unveil some of the basic principles of life and its evolution, and to protect and sustainably exploit marine natural resources, it is paramount to consider the complex biotic interactions that shape the marine communities and their environment.
-The scope of these interactions ranges from simple molecular signals between two partners via complex assemblies of eukaryotes, prokaryotes, and viruses with one or several hosts, to entire ecosystems.
+They are of critical importance to feed the ever-growing world population, constitute significant players in global biogeochemical cycles but are also threatened by human activities and global change.
+In order to unravel some of the basic principles of life and its evolution, and to protect and sustainably exploit marine natural resources, it is paramount to consider the complex biotic interactions that shape the marine communities and their environment.
+The scope of these interactions ranges from simple molecular signals between two partners to complex assemblies of eukaryotes, prokaryotes, and viruses with one or several hosts, to entire ecosystems.
 We believe that the concept of holobionts will be most useful and heuristic if used with a degree of malleability.
-It does not only represent the fundamental understanding that all living organisms have intimate connections with their immediate neighbors that may impact all aspects of their biology, but also enables us to define units of interacting organisms that are most suitable to answer specific scientific, societal, and economic questions.
-The holobiont concept marks a real paradigm shift in biological and environmental sciences, and a successful response to the underlying challenges will largely depend on the capacity of scientists to work together as an (inter)active community bringing together holistic and mechanistic views.
+It not only represents the fundamental understanding that all living organisms have intimate connections with their immediate neighbors, which may impact all aspects of their biology, but also enables us to define units of interacting organisms that are most suitable to answer specific scientific, societal, and economic questions.
+The consideration of the holobiont concept marks a paradigm shift in biological and environmental sciences, but only if scientists work together as an (inter)active and transdisciplinary community bringing together holistic and mechanistic views.
+This will result in tangible outcomes including a better understanding of evolutionary and adaptive processes, improved modeling of habitats and biogeochemical cycles, and application of the holobiont concept in aquaculture and ecosystem management projects.

 Acknowledgments